pantor/frankx/README.md

 motion_hold.setNextWaypoint(Waypoint(Affine(0.0, 0.0, 0.1), Waypoint::ReferenceType::Relative);
 ```

+If you need this functionality using Python, feel free to make a pull request!

 ### Gripper

 In the `frankx::Gripper` class, the default gripper force and gripper speed can be set.
-Then, the following simplified commands can be used:
+Then, additionally to the libfranka commands, the following helper methods can be used:

 ```c++
 auto gripper = Gripper("172.16.0.2");